Jennywjq/VClip/Semantic Analysis Pipeline/README.md

 Then, we feed the original paragraph along with the candidate list to DeepSeek, which acts as a final judge.
 Leveraging its deep language understanding, it selects the most essential and irreplaceable keywords from the shortlist.

 #### 🪄 3.
-Golden Quote Detection (analyze_golden_quote)
+Golden Quote Detection (analyze_golden_quote.py)

 Uses a targeted prompt to determine whether a paragraph contains a "Golden Quote"—a line that is insightful, emotionally powerful, or easily shareable.

-Logic :Use a clearly defined prompt with the DeepSeek API → input the paragraph text → obtain the scoring result.
+Logic :Use a clearly defined prompt with the DeepSeek API → input the paragraph text → obtain the scoring result and reason for recommendation.